effekseer/docs_tool/source/en/overview.md

 #### Material

 Material functionality has been added.
-You can now implement own materials with nodes.
+You can now create and use your own materials with nodes.

-Parameters about distortion were removed from Basic Render Settings and parameters about lighting were removed from Render Settings of model.
+Distortion Parameters were removed from Basic Render Settings.
+Lighting Parameters were removed from model Render Settings.
 Instead of these, parameters are reorganized.

 Standard, distortion, and lighting materials have been added in Basic Render Settings.

-Sampler can now be specified independently of color.
+You can now specify a sampler for distorting texture independently of color.

 Lighting is now supported for non-models.

 You can now select an image to use for UV calculation.
-Also, UV can be specified with a value based on 128x128 without an image.
+UV can also be specified without an image.

 (Breaking change)
-Due to a bug, the distortion did not behave as the reference corrected.
+Due to a bug, the distortion did not behave as the reference correctly.
 The specifications is the same as the previous version if the colors of the vertices are swapped between red and green except for sprites.
 The specifications is the same as the previous version if it makes the color of red twice for sprites.